person in white long sleeve shirt holding black and white dices

 Lego as a Teaching Tool for Home-Ed

-For home-educators, the ways to use Lego in homeschool lessons are limitless.
+The ways to use Lego in homeschool lessons are limitless.
 Lego can be used to teach a wide range of skills, can be used with all age groups, and building activities can be integrated into most subjects.
 Lego is a brilliantly versatile toy that in home-ed becomes a tool.

 Skills taught by using Lego